cpetrone/NIDIS/README.md

 # Non-Isothermal Diffusion Incremental Step (NIDIS)

-These MATLAB code was developed to apply a Non-Isothermal Diffusion Incremental Step model to reconstruct crystal lifetime histories helping to constrain pre-eruptive magmatic processes.
+These MATLAB codes were developed to apply a Non-Isothermal Diffusion Incremental Step model to reconstruct crystal lifetime histories helping to constrain pre-eruptive magmatic processes.

 The three pieces of code are used for different:
 1) grey_values.m is used to extract greyvalues from images